-The Clery Act Compliance Committee is responsible for assisting with the gathering and verifying of Clery Act data and policies, with the ongoing goal of making Clery Act compliance an institutional-wide effort.
-The Clery Act, with all of its intricacies and mandates, requires colleges and universities to build bridges and enhance collaboration across disciplines, with the shared goal of creating and maintaining a safe community for all members.
+The Compliance Committee is responsible for assisting with the gathering and verifying of compliance with federal and state law as it relates to the Clery Act, Title IX, Campus SAVE Act, Enough is Enough, and the Drug-Free Schools and Communities Act.
+Federal and state regulations and guidance, with many intricacies and mandates, requires colleges and universities to build bridges and enhance collaboration across disciplines, with the shared goal of creating and maintaining a safe community for all members.

-Membership of the Clery Act Compliance Committee includes the Public Safety and Emergency Management Title IX, Residential Life, and Student Conduct and Community Standards, New Student and Transition Programs, Intercollegiate Athletics, Academic Affairs, General Counsel, Human Resources, Facilities, and Student Engagement.
+Membership of the Compliance Committee includes the Public Safety and Emergency Management Title IX, Residential Life, and Student Conduct and Community Standards, New Student and Transition Programs, Intercollegiate Athletics, Academic Affairs, General Counsel, Human Resources, Facilities, and Student Engagement.